Organic September: Eat to save the world shopping guide

 Choosing organic certified ready-made food products is the best way to know what is (and what isn’t!) in your food.
 Ingredients in organic products are traceable to organic farms, and organic standards prohibit GM ingredients, hydrogenated fats and controversial artificial food colours and preservatives.
 Our shelves and fridges are bursting with organic products and brands to discover.
 Try pies from Clive’s Pies, or tasty soups from Tideford Organics, hummus from The Precious Pea, or condiments from Hembridge Organics.
 For store cupboard staples, we stock a huge range from Essential, or make your tea break organic with biscuits from Island Bakery and Mr. Organic.

 Buying local has lots of benefits, but there are products from far-flung places that we wouldn’t be without.
 Luckily, there are organic certified farms all over the world, which means you can choose products that minimise disruption to the natural environment no matter where they’re grown.
 Our imported organic products are never airfreighted, and many support Fair Trade initiatives too.
 Our favourites include olives and other Greek delicacies from MANI organic, organic and Fairtrade coffee from Grumpy Mule, Better Food’s exceptional own brand coconut oil, and double-certified chocolate from Seed & Bean.
 Our fresh produce is full of ever-changing organic tropical treats too, such as bananas, pineapples and juicy mangoes.

 Eating out doesn’t have to mean leaving your organic credentials behind you.
-Our cafés are 4-star Organic Served Here certified, meaning that at least 75% of the food we serve is certified organic, though our actual figure weighs in at a hefty 93%!
-You can enjoy everything from an organic latte to an organic full English, safe in the knowledge that you’re saving the planet one mouthful at a time.
+Our cafés were awarded a 4-star Organic Served Here certification in 2019, meaning that at least 75% of the food we serve is certified organic, though our actual figure weighs in at a hefty 93%!
+Enjoy pastries and cakes, salads and even organic coffees in our lovely cafe spaces.